contains

 and isGreaterThan

-These operators are intended for comparing date or numerical values.
-They can also be applied to numerical metadata, for example the width of an image.
-They only consider attributes of CMS objects, not of widgets.
+These operators only consider attributes of CMS objects, not widgets.
 Thus, widget attributes are not searchable using the isLessThan

 and isGreaterThan